slatedocs/slate/source/includes/_police_registration.md

 Parameter | Required | Description
 --------- | -------- | -----------
 test_mode | false | false by default.
 If it's set to true, then the data isn't sent to the police, but you will get the same answer as in a successful registration. police_type | false | Police type and police credentials are required to send the guests data to the police.
-Police type must take one of the following values: POL (Policía Nacional), NAT (Guardia Civil), ERT (Ertzaintza), MOS (Mossos d'Esquadra), ISP (Italian State Police). police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. is_housing_group | false | Used only if police type is POL.
+Police type must take one of the following values: POL (Policía Nacional), NAT (Guardia Civil), ERT (Ertzaintza), MOS (Mossos d'Esquadra). police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. is_housing_group | false | Used only if police type is POL.
 Set it to true only if the accommodation is registered at the police as part of a Group.